Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

-One of the more popular old school tattoos is the gypsy, which ranks up there with other designs such as the anchor, swallow, mermaid, and compass.
-After decades of popularity, the gypsy remains as popular as ever.
+One of the more popular old-school tattoos is the gypsy, which ranks up there with other designs such as the anchor, swallow, mermaid, and compass.
+After decades of popularity, the gypsy remains as prevalent as ever.

 What Is a Gypsy?

 Well, over the past 600 years or so, the definition has varied.
 The original gypsies came from northern India and Egypt.
 They were a nomadic group who lived on and worked the land to make a living on only what was available to them.
 This nomadic life required extraordinary creativity and intelligence in order to survive.
 It is believed that they traveled to Europe somewhere around the 14th century, and over the next six centuries, they would migrate all over the world.
 Today, the term often refers to a member of an itinerant people in Europe, North Africa, and America, with dark skin and hair who speak Romany and make a living with seasonal work, trade, and fortune-telling.